gfusee/seal/docs/Design.md

 }
 ```

-The module above controls all IBE identities that begin with its package ID, `PkgId`.
+The module above controls all IBE identities that begin with its package ID `PkgId`.
 To encrypt data with a time-lock `T`, a user selects a key server and encrypts the data using the identity `[PkgId][bcs::to_bytes(T)]` and the server’s IBE master public key.
 Once the onchain time on Sui exceeds `T`, *anyone* can request the decryption key for the identity `[PkgId][bcs::to_bytes(T)]` from the Seal key server.
 Access control is enforced by the `seal_approve` function defined in the module.
 This function receives the requested identity (excluding the `PkgId` prefix) and a `Clock` as arguments.
 It returns success only if the current time is greater than or equal to `T`.
-The key server evaluates `seal_approve` locally to determine whether the derived key can be returned.
+The key server evaluates `seal_approve` to determine whether the derived key can be returned.

 Time-lock encryption can be applied to a variety of onchain use cases, including MEV-resistant trading, secure voting, and more.
 For additional examples and useful implementation patterns, see the [Example patterns](./ExamplePatterns.md).

 The framework is fully generic.
 Developers can define custom authorization logic within `seal_approve*` functions and choose which key servers to use based on their application's needs.
 For example, they may use a fixed set of trusted key servers or allow users to select their preferred servers.

 When you upgrade a package, it retains the same identity subdomain.
 To support secure upgrades, follow the recommended best practices for [versioned shared objects](https://docs.sui.io/concepts/sui-move-concepts/packages/upgrade#versioned-shared-objects).
-Specifically, version your shared objects, or create a global shared object for your package.
+Specifically, version your shared objects, or create a global versioned shared object for your package.
 For examples, see the [allowlist and subscription patterns](./ExamplePatterns.md).
 Keep in mind that if a package is upgradeable, the access control policy can be changed at any time by the package owner.
 These changes are transparent and publicly visible onchain.

 ## Decentralization and trust model